mikehaertl/yii2-base-app/README.md

 To keep this template updated with the latest package version, we should run `composer update` from time to time and then commit `composer.lock`.

-TBD: Add version constraints for yii2 in composer.json as soon as an official release is available.